Down Mexico Way

 (from the Dimensions Series)

-Maybe it was just as well.
-It was only a hundred and sixty acres compared to other Texas spreads, now many owned by corporations.
-But all of her childhood was wrapped around the buildings, fences, hills, and trees; and even when away, she could see each clear as day, what the trees would look like in autumn with their burnish red oak leaves, what the air would smell like in spring with the honeysuckle wrapped around all the fence posts.
+It was just as well.
+Isabella looked at the surrounding pastures, only a hundred and sixty acres.
+Her ownership of land measured insignificant compared to larger Texas spreads.
+However, the open range she owned framed her childhood home.
+Even when away, all the buildings, fences, hills, and trees shimmered in memories and she could see each clear as day, what the trees looked like in autumn with burnished red oak leaves, what the air smelled like in spring with the honeysuckle wrapped around all the fence posts.
+She turned in a full circle.
+This hot Texas day felt like home – much better than memories.

-She paused at the door as she saw an old black pickup barrel across the pasture road.
-She supposed it must be Mark Landis, the real estate man that she hadn’t met yet.
-But his vehicle didn’t match the cost of the firm’s name or reputation.
-She guessed that teaching at a women’s college back east gave her a distorted perception that a lawyer with a concentration in real estate from Landis & Landis would not want to feel the hot wind and hang an arm out the lowered cab window.
+She paused at the door and frowned.
+An old black pickup barreled along the pasture road.
+She supposed it must be Mark Landis, the lawyer.
+She called and persuaded him to come.
+But this vehicle he drove failed to match the cost of El Paso’s prestigious firm of Landis & Landis’ name or reputation.
+She grimaced as she knew the hot wind hit the arm hanging out the lowered cab window.
+She guessed teaching at a women’s college back east gave her a distorted perception of thinking a lawyer with a concentration in real estate might prefer a vehicle with air conditioning.

-As the pickup came closer, she frowned.
+As the black pickup raced closer, her eyes narrowed.
 The man behind the wheel wore a cowboy hat and his arm lay swathed in a blue plaid western shirt.
-The black pickup slammed to a stop, the dust lifted and danced in the sun.
+The vehicle slammed to a stop, the dust lifted and danced in the sun.

-Joseph’s eyes filled with recognition.
-He stepped back and frowned heavily, “Little Ava?
+Joseph’s frown turned more sour.
+Then suddenly his eyes filled with recognition.
+He stepped back with a start.
+He frowned harder as though he tested what he saw.
+“Little Bella?
 Is that you?”

-“No,” he paused and looked down.
-He looked back at her sharply as though her absence betrayed a trust.
+“No.” He paused and looked down.
+He looked back at her with narrowed eyes.
 “She died last spring.
-You could have tried to call old friends to see.”
+Did you try to call old friends to keep contact.”

 “Bronze Star would be the combat medal.”
-Joseph frowned harder.
-“It’s good to see you.
-And it’s true.
-I didn’t recognize you, Ava.
+Joseph’s visage slipped into harder lines as he changed the subject.
+“It’s good to see you.”
+His frown gave no evidence to support his words.
+He shook his head.
+“It’s true, I didn’t recognize you, Bella.
 You look like a woman now, not a little girl.
-I guess I won’t be calling you ‘little Ava’ anymore.”
+I guess I won’t be calling you ‘Little Bella’.”
+No smile came to warm his words.

-“But how did you know I was here even if you didn’t recognize me?”
+“But how did you know anyone was here?”

 “There is surveillance.”